 At the other extreme are habits exercised consciously by the shopper in ways that could undercut your profitability.
 Ascertain motivations for the habits:

-As the shopkeeper spots the ten-year-old boy coming in the door, he says to a customer, “I know this is the first time you’ve been in my store.
-I want you to see probably the dumbest kid you will ever encounter in your life.”
+As the shopkeeper spots the ten-year-old boy coming through the door, he says to a customer, “I know this is the first time you’ve shopped here.
+As a welcoming treat, I want you to see probably the dumbest kid you will ever encounter in your life.”

 While the customer watches, the shopkeeper opens the cash register, takes out some money, places a dollar bill in one open palm and two quarters in the other, and says to the kid, “Okay, which do you want?”